Tubas118/poc-component-router-lang/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/poc-component-router-lang/`.
 The app will automatically reload if you change any of the source files.

+## Docker / GitHub Deployment

+* Build:

+  * When there are changes to the project that you want to deploy to either Docker nginx container or GitHub pages, run the following command:

+    `./build-for-github.sh`

+* Docker:

+  * Run `./docker-create-image.sh` when first cloning repo to local machine or if there were changes to Docker image dependencies.

+  * After building Docker image, run `./docker-run.sh`.
+Using browser, navigate to `http://localhost/poc-component-router-lang/`.

 ## Code scaffolding